 Iceland has 13 Santa Clauses, or Yule Lads as they are known here, who live up in the mountains with their parents, the troll Leppaludi and the famous and ruthless ogre Gryla.
-The lads come to town one by one in the days before Christmas and were once known to cause trouble wherever they went, slamming doors, peeping through windows and even eating candles.
+The lads come to town one by one in the days before and were once known to cause trouble wherever they went, slamming doors, peeping through windows and even eating candles.
 But nowadays they’ve seen the error of their ways and leave little treats instead for good children who have put their shoe in the window.
-If you’re in Reykjavik head to Thjodminjasafnid – The National Museum of Iceland where you can learn about old Icelandic Christmas customs and have the opportunity to meet an authentic Icelandic Santa Claus.
+If you’re in head to Thjodminjasafnid – The of where you can learn about old Icelandic customs and have the opportunity to meet an authentic Icelandic Santa Claus.

 New Year’s Eve in Reykjavik

 There is no better way than to start your new year than with a BANG!
 Icelandic New Year’s Eve is considered one of the world’s most breathtaking celebrations.
-The fireworks display on New Year’s Eve in Iceland must be seen to be believed.
+The fireworks display on New Year’s Eve inmust be seen to be believed.
 Nowhere in the world are more fireworks used on this holiday.
 On this evening, the ban on fireworks is lifted and citizens use the opportunity to the fullest, lighting up the night sky with a massive, brilliant show of blazing colors as far as the eye can see.
-Pretty much everywhere in Iceland locals follow the same New Year’s routine.
+Pretty much everywhere in locals follow the same New Year’s routine.

 First, we meet up with family or friends to have dinner.
 After dinner, locals gather at their nearest bonfire to sing, dance and watch firework shows.
-Following the bonfire everyone returns home to watch Iceland’s New Year’s sketch comedy show “Aramotaskaupid,” which is a humorous take on events from the previous year.
+Following the bonfire everyone returns home to watch‘s New Year’s sketch comedy show “Aramotaskaupid,” which is a humorous take on events from the previous year.
 Then finally at midnight, the party returns outdoors to ring in the new year with thousands of fireworks.
-Fun fact: Icelanders like to speculate how much their friends and neighbors spent on their households’ fireworks display–the numbers may shock you!
+Fun fact: like to speculate how much their friends and neighbors spent on their households’ fireworks display–the numbers may shock you!